-A whip style antenna (Figure 24) provides outstanding overall performance and stability.
+A whip style antenna (Figure 26) provides outstanding overall performance and stability.
 A low-cost whip can be easily fabricated from a wire or rod, but most designers opt for the consistent performance and cosmetic appeal of a professionally-made model.
 To meet this need, Linx offers a wide variety of straight and reduced height whip style antennas in permanent and connectorized mounting styles.

-Figure 24: Whip Style Antennas
+Figure 26: Whip Style Antennas

 The wavelength of the operational frequency determines an antenna's overall length.
 Since a full wavelength is often quite long, a partial 1⁄2- or 1⁄4-wave antenna is normally employed.
 Its size and natural radiation resistance make it well matched to Linx modules.

-The proper length for a straight 1⁄4-wave can be easily determined using the formula in Figure 25.
+The proper length for a straight 1⁄4-wave can be easily determined using the formula in Figure 27.
+It is also possible to reduce the overall height of the antenna by